BBC Scotland: Pacific Quay

 BBC Scotland's headquarters are currently located at BBC Pacific Quay on the banks of the River Clyde in Glasgow.
 The BBC had outgrown their old headquarters in Queen Margaret Drive, Glasgow.
 The need to move to a new location was also in part due to changing technology, with the network having a "desire to move with the times beyond a less than fit for purpose HQ to a new building which would avail us of the latest digital technology to offer improved quality to audiences".

 In July 1999 the BBC announced that around 800 staff would be moving to a new building that would be located at Pacific Quay.
 The BBC held a competition to design a new building with more than seventy companies attracted.
 By March 2001 there was a shortlist of seven entries.

 The studio centre was constructed between July 2004 and August 2006 and was opened in September 2007 by then-Prime Minister Gordon Brown.
 Designed by David Chipperfield and reportedly costing £188 million, the studio contains three television studios and five radio studios as well as the first HD newsroom used by the BBC.
+The Pacific Quay building has been the site of protests related to the Israel–Hamas war.
+On 15 January 2026, about ten pro-Palestinian protesters entered the reception area of BBC Scotland’s headquarters through the main entrance, carrying banners and accusing the corporation of misreporting events in Gaza.
+Police attended the incident.